isti115/BlenderRenderController/README.md

 ## Thanks to

 * [MeTwentyFive](https://github.com/MeTwentyFive/BlenderRenderController) for the initial update.
-* [RedRaptor93](https://github.com/RedRaptor93/BlenderRenderController/) for adding features and writing the README.
+* [RedRaptor93](https://github.com/RedRaptor93/BlenderRenderController/) for adding features and writing the first version of this README.
 * [jendabek](https://github.com/jendabek/BlenderRenderController) for the separate development.
 His changes are not merged into the release, so make sure to check them out as well at his repository!

-# Below is the README written by RedRaptor93
+# Below is the README written by RedRaptor93 and modified by me (Isti115) for `Release v0.4`

 ## What is this?
 Blender Render Controller is a tool to help speed up the render process in Blender's Video Sequence Editor(VSE).